Navigation

 The Best Things in Life Are Free.

-By making an extra payment toward your mortgage each month, you can help to pay down your principle, helping to create a buffer against fluctuating mortgage prices.
+By making an extra payment toward your mortgage each month, you can help to pay down your principle, helping to create a buffer against fluctuating home prices and shifting mortgage rates.
 That way, when you are ready to sell, you aren’t taking as big a risk in case your home does not appreciate as much in value as you originally anticipated.
+Remember that homes are rather illiquid and expensive assets with high transaction costs.
+In most cases you lose at least 6% on each transaction due to the combination of Realtor commissions, legal fees, moving costs, and the need to carry multiple loans at the same time (if you buy a new home before selling your old one).

 The difference between making extra payments and making a traditional mortgage payment is that you choose how much you pay, and you can change the amount each month if you choose to do so.
 Whatever amount you pay can help you pay down the balance, and you can decide the amount based on your current financial circumstances.

 Even small amounts can make a big difference.
-For example, if you make an additional $50 payment per month on that $200,000 interest-only loan with a 4.5 percent interest rate, you will reduce the amount of interest you pay by $12,116.25 over the life of the loan, and you will gain $18,000 in equity.
-That’s assuming that you make the $50 a month payment consistently and that you do not have an interest-only loan with a variable rate.
+For example, if you make an additional $400 payment per month on a $400,000 interest-only loan with a 6% mortgage rate, you would pay off the loan faster than a person paying a normal 30-year amortizing loan at the same rate, gaining you $400,000 of extra equity over the duration of the loan.
+That’s assuming that you make the $400 a month payment consistently and that you do not have an interest-only loan with a variable rate.

 Explore conventional mortgages, FHA loans, USDA loans, and VA loans to find out which option is right for you.